On the Rate-Distortion-Complexity Tradeoff for Semantic Communication

-In general, the proposed RDC optimization problem is challenging since it involves the computation of mutual information terms.
-To tackle this, we introduce a variational method, termed the \emph{Variational Rate-Distortion-Complexity (VRDC)} method, to obtain an efficient approximation of the solutions to the proposed problem when the distribution of the source signal is unknown and only samples are available.
+The proposed RDC optimization problem is inherently challenging due to the analytical intractability of the mutual information terms.
+To address this, we develop a variational framework, called the \emph{Variational Rate-Distortion-Complexity (VRDC)} method, to derive computationally efficient approximations of the optimal solutions.
+This approach is particularly suited for data-driven scenarios where the underlying source distribution is unknown and must be inferred from empirical samples.

-We first discuss the approach of optimizing the RDC problem for the image classification task under the generalization constraint of the IB problem.
-The optimization problem proposed in (\ref{eq:problem_rdc}) under the generalization constraint in (\ref{eq:distortion_IB_temp}) can be solved by introducing two Lagrange multipliers $\lambda_c,\lambda_d\geq 0$ as described in the following loss function:
+Let us first introduce the approach of optimizing the RDC problem for the classification task under the generalization constraint of the IB problem.
+The optimization problem proposed in (\ref{eq:problem_rdc}) under the generalization constraint in (\ref{eq:distortion_IB_temp}) can be rewritten in the following Lagrange form

-Here $\lambda_c$ controls the degree of compression: higher $\lambda_c$ implies more compression; And $\lambda_d$ controls the quality of the recovery $\hat S$ of the semantic source $\hat S$: higher $\lambda_d$ implies lower distortion.
+where $\lambda_c$ and $\lambda_d$ are Lagrange multipliers.
+The value of $\lambda_c$ controls the degree of compression, i.e., higher $\lambda_c$ implies higher compression rate; And $\lambda_d$ controls the quality of the recovery $\hat S$ of the semantic source $\hat S$: higher $\lambda_d$ implies lower distortion.
 We then establish the variational bound of (\ref{eq:exp_lb_1}) by investigating the bounds associated with each mutual information term in (\ref{eq:exp_lb_1}).
 Firstly, based on \cite{kussul2017deep}, the complexity mutual information term is upper-bounded by

 where $t(u)$ is a given distribution as a variational approximation of $p(u)$.
 Then for given $q(s|\hat s)$, we have the following bound for the distortion term $I(\hat S;S)$ of (\ref{eq:exp_lb_1}):

 Similarly, can also derive the following bound: